Kragujevac building

 Numerous sculptures

 Take some time to visit Đura Jakšić’s House as well.
-This great Serbian painter and poet worked for a while in Kragujevac, and this is where he lived.
-The house is now turned into an exhibition area while the cellar is home to the so-called Wine-Rakija Hub where one can taste drinks from the area.
+This great Serbian painter and poet lived and worked for a while in Kragujevac, Serbia.
+Today, the house serves as an exhibition area, while the cellar hosts the so-called Wine-Rakija Hub, where visitors can taste drinks from the region.

 Kragujevac-Serbia-Glimpses-of-the-World